-3.4 Limitations and future work
+2.4 Limitations and Future Work

 The main limitation in the current development of the NL2CNL Translator prototype regards the results obtained by the associations provided by the Metric Recommender.
 We are aware that the obtained results may sometimes be inaccurate.
-This is due to the lack of data to work with.
-In fact, at this stage of the project, the focus is on a small number of EUCS requirements.
-This was also due to the fact that this part of the project was dedicated to designing and implementing a working framework in which all components are able to talk to each other.
-In the near future, we plan to focus on refining the Metric Recommender and the results it generates.
+This is due to a partial lack of data to work with.
+In fact, the focus of the MEDINA project is on those requirements which are of assurance level high related to continuous monitoring, a small number of EUCS requirements.